salmon science expedition

 Even so, Beamish notes, the trends on salmon abundance on the Fraser runs have been going downward in the past 30 years.
 "The 2009 run of sockeye returning to the Fraser was the worst in history and there has been a declining trend since the early 1990s.
 However, the return in 2010 was the highest in history.
 Chinook salmon in the Fraser River are also declining in abundance.
 It is important to understand the mechanisms that cause these trends and this is a main reason for the expedition. " WEBSITE FOR DR. RICHARD BEAMISH

-Ed. note: Funding has been arranged for a second North Pacific Salmon Study 2020 Expedition This Winter, report pending completion
+Ed. note: Funding was arranged for a second North Pacific Salmon Study in 2020 Expedition, Covid 19 intervened on the reporting phase.

 A scientific expedition sailed into the Gulf of Alaska in the month of February of this winter with scientists from Korea, Japan, USA, Canada, and Russia, "We're surveying as much of the Gulf of Alaska as we can in 25 days," says Dr. Richard Beamish.
 "All species in the gulf waters are being studied," and, with 2019 being declared the International Year of Salmon, obviously a focus will be made on this iconic species.